adamascencio/megacorp/README.md

-# megacorp | good marketing example
+# megacorp

-MegaCorp is *the* enterprise Customer Relationship Management (CRM)
+The starter repo for the [Git 2 course](https://www.boot.dev/learn/learn-git-2) on Boot.dev.